US/Canada Border

 Find more here.

-Come stay in Whatcom County for a few days and take advantage of the duty-free allowances.
-Conveniently located across the border, Whatcom County has a wide variety in shopping, dining, and lodging that is sure to please all bargain savvy Canadians.
+Restrictions apply dependent on length of time out of the country or total personal declarations.
+Stay in Whatcom County for a few days and take advantage of these allowances.
+Conveniently located across the border, Whatcom County has a wide variety of shopping, dining, and lodging.